mne-tools/mne-connectivity/README.rst

 MNE-Connectivity
 ================

-`MNE-Connectivity`_ is an open-source Python package for connectivity analysis of MEG, EEG, or iEEG data built on top of the `MNE-Python`_ API.
+`MNE-Connectivity`_ is an open-source Python package for connectivity and related measures of MEG, EEG, or iEEG data built on top of the `MNE-Python`_ API.
 It includes modules for data input/output, visualization, common connectivity analysis, and post-hoc statistics and processing.

 .. target for :end-before: title-end-content